bowenwen/bowenwen.github.io_2018/README.md

 # Dev Portfolio

 ## Modifications
-This repo has been modify to contain the personal portfolio items of Bo Wen Wen
+This repo has been modify to contain the personal portfolio items of Bo Wen Wen.

 ## Original Repository Information